enwtn/databox/readme.md

 I use this to store some phone numbers in case I lose my phone and can't remember anyones number.

+## Explanation
+You provide the data and the password via environment variables, the data is encrypted with the password and written to a binary file.
+The binary file is distributed as part of the bundle.
+The app is just a form that takes a password, uses it to decrypt the file and displays the data.

 ## Deployment
 You can deploy to any SPA host like Netlify or CloudFlare Workers.
-You just need to make sure the following environment variables are set during the build:
+Just provide the following environment variables at build time:
  - `SECRET_DATA` - the data to encrypt and store
  - `SECRET_PASSWORD` - the password to encrypt toe data with